Rohantastic/shopCart/README.md

 ```

 4. Ensure you have a MySQL server running, and update the database configuration in database.js if necessary.
-5. Ensure redis server is running !
+## Ensure redis server is running !

-6. Ensure rabbitMQ server is running !
+## Ensure rabbitMQ server is running !

+**To install RabbitMQ on localhost:**

+- Visit the [RabbitMQ Download page](https://www.rabbitmq.com/download.html) and follow the instructions for your operating system.

+- Once installed, RabbitMQ should be accessible at `http://localhost:15672`.
+The default username is `guest`, and the default password is also `guest`.
+You can access the RabbitMQ management UI using these credentials.

-7. Start the server
+5. Start the server

 ```
 npm start
 ```
 ## The server should now be running on http://localhost:3000/graphql.

 # Features

 ## Authentication
 1. Signup: Allows users to create an account with a unique email address.
 2. Login: Allows users to authenticate with their email and password.

 ## Products
 1. Add Product: Allows admins to add new products with name, description, and price.
 2. Get Products: Retrieves a list of all products available.

 ## Cart Management
 1. Add to Cart: Allows authenticated users to add products to their cart.
 2. Get Carts: Retrieves the items in the user's cart.